-Along with UAA classes, public shows on numerous scientific fields have subjects that benefit from using a planetarium as a visualization tool, Erin Hicks, Ph.D., assistant professor of physics and astronomy, said.
+Along with UAA classes, public shows on numerous scientific fields have subjects that benefit from using a planetarium as a visualization tool, Erin Hicks, Ph.D., assistant professor and director of the UAA Planetarium and Visualization Theater, said.

 “We think of astronomy because that’s traditionally been done in a planetarium, but a complex data set is a complex data set, whether we’re talking about the distribution of stars in a galaxy or neurons in the human brain… whatever the case may be,” Hicks said.
 “We have a great geology show [that] provides… visualizations to see fault lines and how things work within the planet.”

 The planetarium can also be used for medical purposes.